This post may contain affiliate links. Please read our disclosure policy.

 • 1 (14.5-ounce) can vegetable broth

-• 2 chicken breasts seasoned to taste, cooked and chopped
+• 2 chicken breasts, seasoned to taste, cooked and chopped

 • 1 teaspoon dried basil

-• ½ teaspoon dried oregano
+• ยฝ teaspoon dried oregano

-• salt and pepper to taste
+• salt and pepper, to taste

-• cups medium egg noodles
+• 1ยฝ cups medium egg noodles

 Instructions